 Children across Hull will rub shoulders with some of the country’s brightest singing stars this year when they perform live on the City Hall stage in celebration of Hull 2017 UK City of Culture.

 ‘A Song for Hull’ is a joint project between Hull Children’s University, HPSS, and the Hey!
-Let’s Sing Hull and East Yorkshire Hospitals NHS Trust staff choir.
+Let’s Sing Hull University Teaching Hospitals NHS Trust staff choir.
 In September last year, it was announced that the group’s bid to stage the performance had been successful, and that the team would receive a grant from Hull 2017’s Creative Communities Programme, which is being delivered in partnership with the Big Lottery Fund, to help get it off the ground.

 Now planners can reveal that around 240 children from eight schools across the city will have the chance to perform alongside Jonathan Ansell, who found fame on X Factor as part of classical group, G4, in one of the city’s most iconic venues.

 As well as Jonathan and around 60 hospital staff, the children will also step on stage with Hull-based rapper, Nineties Boy (aka Luke Chambers) and the Garnett Family, who also shot to stardom last year when they reached the semi-finals of Britain’s Got Talent.

 Helen Garnett, Director and Founder of All For One Choir/member of The Garnett Family, will serve as the musical director for A Song for Hull and coordinate the show, whilst Nineties Boy will pen the lyrics for the finale based on poems written by the children.

 Martin Gore, a member of the Hey!
 Let’s Sing choir and former Chair of Hull Children’s University (HCU), explains how the idea came about: